Port of Seattle places cop on leave over viral video discouraging enforcement of state’s anti-coronavirus measures

 “I want to remind you that regardless of where you stand on the coronavirus, we don’t have the authority to do those things to people just because a mayor or a governor tells you otherwise,” he says.
 “We don’t get to violate people’s Constitutional rights because somebody in our chain of command tells us otherwise.”

-Anderson said he was disturbed at the implication people would be violating the law by “going to church, for travelling on the roadways, for going surfing, opening their businesses, going to the park with their families or doing nails out of their own house using their own house as a place of business.”
+Anderson said he was disturbed at the implication people would be violating the law by “going to church, for traveling on the roadways, for going surfing, opening their businesses, going to the park with their families or doing nails out of their own house using their own house as a place of business.”

 Reactions on social media ranged from people who have called him an “idiot” and say discipline is warranted to others who applauded his “heroism” in speaking out and have established donation pages to raise money so he can hire a lawyer.
 One such page had, by 3 p.m.
 Tuesday, raised $263,385.